FirstHandScientist/classification-EM-GM/README.md

-Code is for reproducing experiment (classification part) results
+Code for reproducing experiment (classification part) results of [our paper](https://arxiv.org/abs/1907.13432)
 ===============================================================

 ## Requirements: